-In contrast with common cybercriminals who leverage attacks opportunistically, Advanced Persistent Threats (APTs) select a specific target and devote substantial effort into planning a breach.
+In contrast with common cybercriminals who leverage attacks opportunistically, Advanced Persistent Threats (APTs) select a specific target and devote substantial effort into planning a data breach.

 Lockheed Martin’s Cyber Kill Chain® framework breaks down cybercriminal activity into five distinct stages.
 Understanding the tools, tactics, and procedures that characterize each of these stages will better equip your organization to identify and combat advanced persistent threats.